-Assistant Chief Scott Burke is the commander of the Professional Standards (Internal Affairs) Bureau.
-He began his public safety career 1990 with the volunteer rescue squads of Virginia Beach, serving as an extrication technician, instructor, paramedic field training officer, duty field commander, and in assorted squad leadership roles.
+Assistant Chief (LTC) Scott Burke is the branch commander of Administrative Services.
+He began his public safety career in 1990 with the volunteer rescue squads of Virginia Beach, serving as an extrication technician, instructor, paramedic field training officer, duty field commander, and as the squad operations lieutenant.
 In 1996, he joined the City of Portsmouth Fire Department as a paramedic and shortly thereafter became a tactical medic in support of the Police Department’s S.W.A.T. team.
-Transitioning to the police department in 1998, Captain Burke worked in patrol, the Police Records Unit, served as a field evidence technician and as the Taxi-Wrecker/Public Vehicles Enforcement Officer and continues to be a police instructor.
-As a supervisor, Captain Burke has commanded patrol squads, the Police Training Unit, the Criminal Investigations Division.
+Transitioning to the police department in 1998, as an officer, Lt.
+Colonel Burke worked in patrol, the Police Records Unit, served as a field evidence technician and as the Taxi-Wrecker/Public Vehicles Enforcement Officer and continues to be a police instructor.
+As a supervisor, LTC Burke has commanded patrol squads, the Police Training Unit, and the Criminal Investigations Division.
 As a captain, he commanded the Planning & Administrative Bureau, leading the Training Division, Administrative Services Division, Logistics Division, Support Services Division, and the 911 PSAP.
-Other operational specialties include NIMS/Incident Management, OSHA regulations, bloodborne pathogens, mental health crisis intervention, hostage negotiation, and open-source intelligence and data-sharing.
+Other operational specialties include NIMS/Incident Management, OSHA regulations, bloodborne pathogens, mental health crisis intervention, hostage negotiation, communications interoperability, open-source intelligence, and data-sharing.

-A member of the Technology Committee since its creation, Captain Burke has been an integral part of the department’s evolution, from the deployment of mobile computers in patrol cars and as a trainer and administrator for the Records Management System.
-Captain Burke aggressively pursues new innovations and drafted the successful grant application for the PARMIS license plate reader project in 2009.
+A member of the Technology Committee since its creation, LTC Burke has been an integral part of the department’s evolution, from the deployment of mobile computers in patrol cars and as a trainer and administrator for the Records Management System.
+LTC Burke aggressively pursues new innovations and drafted the successful grant application for the PARMIS license plate reader project in 2009.

-Captain Burke holds a bachelor’s degree in Political Science from Virginia Tech and is a graduate of the 245th Session of the FBI National Academy.
+Assistant Chief Burke holds a bachelor’s degree in Political Science from Virginia Tech and is a graduate of the 245th Session of the FBI National Academy.
 He is a member of the Virginia Association of Chiefs of Police (VACP), the International Association of Chiefs of Police (IACP), the Virginia Crime Clinic, and the FBI National Academy Alumni Association.
 He currently holds a position on the IACP Communication & Technology Committee, representing the interests of local law enforcement on the national and international level on NG911, FirstNet, and interoperability standards.
-Captain Burke serves on the criminal justice curriculum advisory boards for ECPI University, Tidewater Community College, and Centura College.
+Assistant Chief serves on the criminal justice curriculum advisory boards for ECPI University, Tidewater Community College, and Centura College.